Jared Kushner, Ivanka Trump Reportedly Used Personal Accounts For Government Business

 Cummings submitted a letter Thursday to the White House alleging that Jared Kushner and Ivanka Trump used personal email accounts and WhatsApp, a popular, publicly available messaging app, to “communicate with foreign leaders” and conduct official White House business.
 Their use of private email accounts and WhatsApp, which is unencrypted, may have violated federal records laws, per The New York Times.

 Cummings, a Democrat representative from Maryland, revealed that he obtained the information through Abbe D. Lowell, a lawyer for President Trump, his daughter Ivanka Trump, and Kushner.
-Lowell specifically mentioned that the WhatsApp messages Kushner sent involved foreign contacts, and that Ivanka Trump would “not preserve” certain emails sent to her personal accounts if she didn’t reply to them.
+Lowell specifically mentioned that the WhatsApp messages Kushner sent involved foreign contacts and that Ivanka Trump would “not preserve” certain emails sent to her personal accounts if she didn’t reply to them.

 Lowell did not reveal whether or not Kushner and Trump sent classified information over WhatsApp, responding “that’s above my paygrade,” and defended that Kushner (his client) did not violate federal records laws because he sent screenshots of his messages to his official White House communication accounts or the National Security Council.
 Cummings stated that it would be a “major security breach” if Kushner or Trump did disclose any classified information through the unsecured channels.